docker/docs/content/desktop/faqs/windowsfaqs.md

 ### Can I use VirtualBox alongside Docker Desktop?

-Yes, you can run VirtualBox along with Docker Desktop if you have enabled the [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/){: target="_blank" rel="noopener" class="_"} feature on your machine.
+Yes, you can run VirtualBox along with Docker Desktop if you have enabled the [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/) feature on your machine.

 ### Why is Windows 10 or Windows 11 required?